tangjm/data-engineering-notes/public/AWS/module7_storage/notes_ebs.md

 In short, you pay for the amount of storage and the IOPS (volume of input/outputs per second).

-With all EBS volumes, you pay for the amount of storage your provision in GB per month.
+With all EBS volumes, you pay for the amount of storage you provision in GB per month.

 Depending on whether you provision a general purpose SSD, provisioned IOPS SSD or a HDD, your IOPS costs will vary.